Hamburger

 Limited liability company

-Shareholders' liability of limited liability companies are generally limited to the extent of their initial investment and the amount, if any, of the issue price of their shares which is unpaid.
-Additionally, certain provisions of the Companies Act may place liability on shareholders in connection with the relevant company, including where that liability is expressly provided in a company's constitution, where a shareholder's actions place it in the position of a director (ie, a deemed director) and director liability arises, or where a shareholder is liable to repay a distribution if that the distribution is recoverable under the Companies Act.
+Shareholders' liability of limited liability companies is generally limited to the extent of their initial investment and the amount, if any, of the issue price of their shares which is unpaid.
+Additionally, certain provisions of the Companies Act may place liability on shareholders in connection with the relevant company.
+This includes where that liability is expressly provided in a company's constitution, where a shareholder's actions place it in the position of a director (ie, a deemed director) and director liability arises, or where a shareholder is liable to repay a distribution if that the distribution is recoverable under the Companies Act.
 Companies can also elect to become an “unlimited” liability company where the shareholders' liability will be unlimited, which can enable a company to check-the-box for US tax purposes.

 Branch